MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 We ended up recommending different lists of MTA stations where to concentrate the marketing effort, depending on strategic goal.

-For each of the 3 list of stations we reccomended, we look at the time distribution of flow by week-days and hour-periods noticing that it is not uniform in time.
+For each of the 3 list of stations that we reccomended, we looked at the time distribution of passengers flow at stationsnoticing that it is not uniform in time, neither by weekday nor by hour ranges.

 We also noticed that within the same station,turnstiles belonging to different control areas, which are generally associated with different bounds in the station, have a completely different time distribution of flow.